-Only a tiny fraction of public and private research funding.
-Scientific research holds the key to unlocking the mysteries of depressive illnesses.
-Yet in comparison with the public and private support for addressing other dire medical conditions, research funding for depression and bipolar illnesses lags exceedingly behind.
+Only a tiny fraction of public and private research funding goes toward the scientific research that holds the key to unlocking the mysteries of depressive illnesses.
+Yet, in comparison with the public and private support for addressing other dire medical conditions, research funding for depression and bipolar illnesses lags exceedingly behind.

 - FACT: Research into depression and bipolar illness receives just 1/4 of the funding made available in cancer research.

-One of the most discouraging realities of depressive illnesses is their very high rates of relapse.
+One of the most discouraging realities of depressive illnesses is the very high rates of relapse.

-Although there are many promising treatment options available, in many instances, the first approach tried with a patient is unsuccessful, and too often, patients fail to adhere to prescribed therapies over time.
-These and other factors contribute to a culture of relapse:
+In many instances, the first approach tried with a patient is unsuccessful, and patients too often fail to adhere to prescribed therapies over time.
+Along with others, the following factors contribute to a culture of relapse: